Financial advisors who specialize in business owner finance.

 - Reasonable compensation.
 S-corp owners can split income between W-2 (subject to FICA) and distributions (not).
 Getting the split right saves thousands; getting it wrong triggers IRS reclassification.

 - Section 199A QBI deduction.
 20% deduction on pass-through business income.
-Phases out at $383K MFJ for "specified service" businesses.
+Phases out starting at $403,500 MFJ for "specified service" businesses (2026, per IRS Rev. Proc.
+2025-32).

 - Exit planning.
 Installment sales, ESOPs, corporate acquisitions, family succession — each has different tax profiles.
 Specialist knows the best fit for your situation.